wlame/njgit/tests/README.md

 # Integration Tests

-This directory contains integration tests for nomad-changelog using testcontainers-go.
+This directory contains integration tests for ndiff using testcontainers-go.

 ## Overview